Melted Onions

 Cook's Notes

-In addition to being used in this French onion tart, melted onions can be the basis for a French onion soup or a condiment for roasted and grilled meats.
+Melted onions are the foundation for my French onion tart, but they also make a perfect base for French onion soup or a rich condiment for roasted and grilled meats.

-If you don’t have a diffuser, you can use a grate from your range burner or a rack from your oven to elevate the stockpot a bit higher above the range burner.
+No diffuser?
+No problem.
+You can improvise with a grate from your range burner or even an oven rack to elevate the stockpot just a bit above the heat.

 No feed selected to display.